Zmohamed6991/Expense-Tracker/README.md

 Updates an expense’s amount by its ID
 Method: PUT
 URL: https://localhost:8080/update/:id
-Enter the ID of the expense in the URL then use the request body to update the amount of the expense.
+Enter the ID of the expense in the URL then use the request body to update the amount of the cost.

 Request Body example:

 	{
 	"amount": 450.00
 	}

 Success response with status code 200 OK.
-With the updated remaining salary, update amount and the name of the expense.
+With the updated remaining salary, update the amount and the name of the expense.

 		{
 		    "remaining salary": 40.010000000000005,
 		    "updated expense": 450,
 		    "updated expense name": "rent"
 		}

 Error response: